Olympic National Park

 Tidepools to Glaciers

 Olympic National Park is a study in extremes.
 The 922,651 acres span 70 miles of coastline as well as mountains reaching 10,479 feet.
 Visitors can enjoy tide pools with colorful sea stars, moss-draped rainforests, and glacier-capped mountains in the same day.
 The wild coastline is populated by harbor seals, sea otters, and the occasional passing grey whale.
-It is home to rare temperate rainforests where 12 feet of rainfall every year.
+It is home to rare temperate rainforests where 12 feet of rainfall occurs every year.
 Alpine meadows are home to beautiful and hearty flora as well as elk, mountain goats, and black bears.
 Enjoy 611 miles of trail and 16 developed campgrounds.

 Visiting Olympic National Park

 Olympic National Park can be daunting.
-There is no single scenic route to tour through the highlights of the park but many points of attack to dive deep into divergent ecosystems.
+There is no single scenic route to tour through the highlights of the park, but many points of attack to dive deep into divergent ecosystems.
 At the very least, allow yourself a few days to experience the dramatically different environments encompassed in this single park.
 We spent a day exploring the mountains, a day exploring the rain forest, and a day exploring the seaside.

 Things To Do In Olympic National Park